docker-library/docs/postgres/content.md

 ### `POSTGRES_DB`

 This optional environment variable can be used to define a different name for the default database that is created when the image is first started.
-If it is not specified, than the value of `POSTGRES_USER` will be used.
+If it is not specified, then the value of `POSTGRES_USER` will be used.

 # How to extend this image